Queen & Crown's Arts & Sciences Championship

 New Haven, CT 06511

-Parking at the site is extremely limited so we recommend parking at Pierson-Sage Garage, 280 Whitney Ave, New Haven, CT 06511 less than a half block from the site.
-A very very small area is available for handicapped parking near the Temple building.
+Yale Parking lots 16 and 22 -- directly across from the Temple -- are open to the public on weekends (the parking lots level with the street, not the garage) and are not filled with construction vehicles or mounds of dirt this year.
+While parking at the site is limited, for overflow parking we recommend the Pierson-Sage Garage, 280 Whitney Ave, New Haven, CT 06511, which is less than a half block from the site.
+A very, very small area is available for handicapped parking near the Temple building.

 For those with physical disabilities, the site is accommodating and has a lift on one set of stairs from ground level to the main floor and an interior elevator serving all levels.
 Those with severe mobility issues may require special assistance.
 Please email the Event Steward to make arrangements ahead of time if you need special assistance.
 We welcome you and we will do all we can to make your day pleasant and fun!